Snoopy1994/Community-College-predict-label/README.md

 3. Finally, click predict_label.exe twice.
 Then, you can have a file called "predict_label.csv".
 It will automatically predict the label by the data you provide.

 **If you need to adjuct the keywords**
-- please add new keyword by following the keywords_dic.txt file.
+- please add new keyword by following the "keywords_dic.txt" file.